Fritillaria imperialis 'Rubra Maxima'

 Bloom Time: Spring

 Fritillaria imperialis 'Rubra Maxima' is a bulbous herbaceous perennial that grows up to 3.6 feet (1.1 m) tall.
-It is an impressive colorful garden sculpture with tufts of green pineapple-like leaves on top of the large hanging, bell-shaped, and caramelized orange-red flowers.
-Blooming occurs in mid to late spring and lasts for 2 to 3 weeks.
+It is an impressive colorful garden sculpture with tufts of green pineapple-like leaves on top of the large hanging, bell-shaped, caramelized orange-red flowers.
+Blooming occurs from mid to late spring and lasts for 2 to 3 weeks.

 USDA hardiness zone 5a to 8b: from −20 °F (−28.9 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

 Unusual and hardy, Fritillaria bulbs produce best when planted in moist soil in a sunny to part shade location in the flower bed.
 Wildflower Fritillaria lilies are an excellent choice for gardeners who want out-of-the-ordinary specimens among more common spring-blooming bulbs.